Skip to main content

 • Regenerate the secret if necessary and update PipesHub

-• Ensure the Redirect URI in PipesHub exactly matches the callback URL in Atlassian
+• Ensure the Redirect URL in PipesHub exactly matches the Callback URL in Atlassian

-• Check for trailing slashes or protocol differences (http vs https)
+• Check for trailing slashes, protocol differences (http vs https), or casing

 • Update both configurations to use the same URL